-OpenOffice traditionally has had excellent localization support, especially with its support of over 100 languages, including many minority languages that are not commonly supported in commercial products.
+OpenOffice traditionally has always had excellent localization support, especially with its support of over 100 languages, including many minority languages that are not commonly supported in commercial products.
 Our community-led, all-volunteer, open source development model facilitates this.

 Each new version of OpenOffice requires the translations to be updated, to add translations for terms and phrases that have been added or changed in the product.
 So maintaining support for any given translation is an ongoing effort, requiring volunteers to help keep the translations current, complete and accurate.

 If an OpenOffice build is already available in your language, you should download and install it.
 If you find errors in the translation, you can report them via bug reports in Bugzilla or enter a suggested fix into Pootle (more on Pootle below).
 You can contact the L10n list also for reporting errors in the English version.

-Whichever method you use, when you have completed the initial translation, send a note to the L10n list.
+When you have completed the initial translation, send a note to the L10n list.
 At that point we can make a special test build of Apache OpenOffice for you to review.
 If more changes are required in the translation, we can iterate on these steps, making changes, making new test builds, etc.

 Note: This process works best if there is a community of users supporting the effort, and not just a single translator.
 The additional users, even if they cannot help with the translation directly, can help review the test build and point out errors in translation, as well as other localization errors.
 Others on the OpenOffice project might be able to help you find other interested users, so let us know, via a note to the L10n list if you want that help.